 - Supports integrated curriculum learning – literacy learning (reading informational texts: (CCSS Reading Standards for Informational Text Grade 1), plus science (Physical science: measurement, light and shadows, gravity).

-To see all titles available in the series, you can visit our website or take a look at our brochure for the series or download the series highlights by clicking on either below.
+To see all titles available in the series, you can visit our website or download the series highlights by clicking below.

 - Tara Rodriquez